 Live supervision is required if audio recording is not allowed at the fieldwork site or consent is not provided.
 The site supervisor must agree to provide the fieldwork student live supervision in the form of live observation, walk-in, phone-in, consultation break, bug-in-the ear, bug-in-the eye, and/or team supervision twice during the semester.
-The Live Supervision Agreement Form must be signed, dated, and submitted to the practicum/internship instructor as soon as the student begins accruing their internship hours.
+The Live Supervision Evaluation is completed via Anthology by the site supervisor.
+This evaluation must be completed twice during the semester, once at mid-point and once at the end of the semester.